ivorszaniszlo/drive-in-theater/README.md

 To access the database, you can use Adminer by navigating to `http://localhost:8081`.
 Use the following credentials:
 - **System**: MySQL
-- **Server**: 127.0.0.1
+- **Server**: mysql
 - **Username**: root
 - **Password**: root
 - **Database**: laravel_10_drive_in_theater

-If you need to reset the database (for example, after changes to migrations), use the following command:
+If you need to reset the database (for example, after changes to migrations) use the following command:

 ```bash
 php artisan migrate:refresh --seed